Make Choosing Good Food for High Blood Pressure

 Passion Fruit

 Don’t forget the passion fruit.
 They call it Parcha in Puerto Rico believing that it lowers blood pressure.
-The flower too, as a herb, is noted for it`s effectiveness.
+The flower too, as a herb, is noted for its effectiveness.
 It is said that if you eat enough of the fruit you can fall in love with the person sitting next to you, so if you want somebody that badly, invite them out to dinner and eat, drink and sleep Passion fruit.
 Eat your heart out King Solomon!

-As a reminder, rich potassium laden food for high blood pressure should be eaten in balance.
+As a reminder, rich potassium-laden food for high blood pressure should be eaten in balance.
 These are only rough guidelines to give you an idea of the choices.
 Your dietician knows you as an individual having specific needs.
 (Please click on the link at the foot of this page to read the disclaimer.)

 Pulses (Legumes)